 Materials and Methods

 The monthly meteorological data from June 2023 to February 2024 were collected from the Agro Meteorological Advisory Services, RPCAU, Pusa depicted in table 1.
-Weather factors such as minimum and maximum temperature (ºC), morning and evening relative humidity (%), rainfall (mm), and bright sunshine hours were correlated with disease incidence.
+Weather factors such as minimum and maximum temperature, morning and evening relative humidity, rainfall, and bright sunshine hours were correlated with disease incidence.
 Correlation and regression analysis were conducted on disease incidence and weather parameters.
 Based on this analysis, the influence of weather parameters on the severity of wilt disease was observed.

 Table 1.
 Role of weather parameters on the development of sugarcane wilt disease caused by Fusarium sacchari